Turbo Charge Your OKRs With OKR-Dash.com

 Combine your ideas into a second draft, and then share it with others outside your team.
 Get their input, and refine again into a third draft.
 Then publish more widely and that's your "version 1".
 As you go through your quarter you can always iterate further.

-More detail here on how to set OKRs.
+More detail here on OKR planning process.

 That's a wrap!